 Historical values of the private value need to be added to history database on the peers that are authorized to the private data, to support GetHistoryForKey() of private data.
 FUTURE.

 Need ability to purge private data based on time-to-live.

+2. Typical Scenarios

+A channel contains 3 orgs: org0, org1 and org2.
+Each org have 2 peers (e.g., org0-p0, org0-p1) joining the channel.

+Scenario 1): In the same channel, only org0 and org1 can access the real data;

+Scenario 2): In the same channel and the same org, only subsets of the peer can access the real data;

 2. Proposed Solution